what is email marketing

 We’ve all opened our email only to find it bombarded with spam — garbage emails that we don’t want or need.
 Email marketing is different from spam, primarily because it’s based on ethical marketing and business practices.

-There are also nefarious practices in list-building, such as scraping the web to collect random email address, a practice that is most commonly used by spammers and unethical practitioners.
+There are also nefarious practices in list-building, such as scraping the web to collect random email addresses, a practice that is most commonly used by spammers and unethical practitioners.
 Ethical list-building only uses willing participants.

 Email Marketing: The Process